Assurance of Learning Assessment

 Assurance of Learning Assessment, henceforth simply Assessment, is a process by which faculty perform structured classroom research to reveal the extent to which their students are mastering the learning goals established by academic programs.
 There are multiple reasons for assessment, including the improvement of teaching and learning in individual courses, the provision of useful data to decision makers at the program level, and the satisfaction of AACSB reaccreditation requirements.
 For more detail about the purpose of assessment, click here.

 The assessment initiative at the Kelley School of Business is framed by both the AACSB mandate to conduct assurance of learning assessment for accreditation purposes and the school’s desire to create a program that is faculty-friendly and faculty-oriented.
 For more detail about the principles that guide the assessment process at Kelley, click here.
+For more detail about expectations regarding Assurance of Learning Assessment, see the AACSB FAQ on that subject.

 The process of assessment can be broken into five major steps: